 ASCII stands for the American Standard Code for Information.
 The first edition was developed in 1963 and was derived from telegraph code.
 Later telegraphs started having fixed lengths such as the Baudot code which was five bits in length.
 This consistency enabled machines to read and write characters rather than telegraph operators needing to know all the codes for all the characters.
 This paved the way for ASCII.
 Indeed the first usage of ASCII was in AT&T’s TWX network.
 Over time various computer systems adopted and adapted the standard.
 Some minor revisions happened over the years as well, but fast forward to the early 2000s and ASCII became the most common character encoding on the internet.

 ASCII’s Physical Layout

 Each ASCII character is 8 bits wide, or one byte.
-The result of this means that if each bit is either a 1 or a 0 that there are only 128 possible combinations of ASCII characters.
+Standard ASCII only uses 7 of those bits to encode information.
+The result of this means that if each bit is either a 1 or a 0 that there are only 128 possible characters.
 In practice, only 95 of those characters are used.
 The rest are reserved for control characters, for example, patterns like

 000 0100 represented “End of Transmission”,

 000 0111 represents the machine ringing a physical bell.